DeepaliSukhdeve/Data-Driven-Wellness/README.md

 The distribution of lightly active minutes also varies among users.
 This metric may include activities such as walking or light exercises.

++ The total calories burned during the tracked activities show a wide range, from 33,972 to 106,534.
+This reflects differences in energy expenditure based on the intensity and duration of physical activities.

++ Users with higher total steps, very active minutes, and total calories burned can be considered more engaged in physical activities tracked by the device.
+Conversely, users with lower values may have a less active lifestyle.

++ Some users exhibit balanced activity patterns with significant time spent in very active, fairly active, and lightly active minutes, contributing to a higher total calorie burn.

++ The data highlights the diversity in user profiles and activity levels.
+Understanding these differences can help Bellabeat tailor its products and marketing strategies to cater to a wide range of user needs and preferences.

++ Potential target groups based on activity patterns can be identified.
+For example, users with a high focus on very active minutes may be interested in fitness-oriented features, while users with more balanced activity may benefit from holistic wellness offerings.

++ These insights provide a foundation for further analysis and can guide decision-making in terms of product development, marketing strategies, and user engagement for Bellabeat.